magenta-aps/alfresco-edit-online-off-site/README.md

 This project requires both a Repository and Share AMP file to be installed to work.

+The project requires Java JDK 7 to build because it has to support both Alfresco 5.0.c and up (5.0.c requires JDK 7).

 To install, run:

     mvn package